 With a mild, clean, vegetal taste, mung bean sprouts won't overwhelm the dish.
 They tend to absorb the flavors they're surrounded by.
 Mainly, the sprouts add a crunchy, juicy element.
 They provide a nice moment of contrast especially in stir-fried dishes, which typically contain a lot of different flavors and textures.

-- It's easy to start incorporating mung bean sprouts into your cooking.
+It's easy to start incorporating mung bean sprouts into your cooking.
 Try them in salads, stir-fries, and heartier dishes.
-You can even add them to smoothies, too, for a nutritional boost.
+You can even add them to smoothies, too.

 - Korean Bean Sprout Salad